lhmet-ped/HEgis/README.md

 #> 18 Levels: GEOMETRY POINT LINESTRING POLYGON MULTIPOINT ...
 TRIANGLE
 ```

+We can view the major watersheds (87) from SIN by:

 ``` r
 library(sf)
 #> Linking to GEOS 3.8.0, GDAL 3.0.4, PROJ 6.3.1